Alice C. Linsley

 Matthew Henry is quite mistaken in some details.
 The Scriptures tell us that Abraham had eight other sons, many of these were born before Isaac.
 One of them was Eliezer, who would have served as an heir, though not the proper heir.
 Henry is correct that this was grievous to Abraham.
 Abraham regarded himself as cursed.

-"O Lord God, what can you give me seeing that I shall die accursed, and the steward of my household is Dam-Mesek Eliezer?"
-(Genesis 15:2)
+"O Lord God, what can you give me seeing that I shall die accursed, and the steward of my household is Dam-Masek Eliezer?"
+(Septuagint, Genesis 15:2)

 In providing a son, according to the divine promise, God overthrew the curse.
-Behold the pattern!
+Behold the Messianic pattern!

 What constituted a proper heir for Abraham?

-As Abraham was a ruler-priest, his proper heir was the firstborn son of his first wife, Sarah, who was also his half sister.
-In the Horite marriage and ascendancy pattern, the ruler's heir was the firstborn son of his half-sister wife.
-As Sarah was barren, the next in line was the firstborn son of a concubine.
-In this case, that was a Horite woman named Mesek. ("Dam-Mesek" means the one born of Mesek; the blood of Mezek.)
+Abraham's proper heir was the firstborn son of his first wife, Sarah, who was also his half sister.
+In the Horite Hebrew marriage and ascendancy pattern, the ruler's heir was the firstborn son of his half-sister wife.
+As Sarah was barren, the firstborn son of a concubine could be appointed heir.
+In this case, that was Masek's son.
+"Dam-Masek" means the one born of Masek, or the blood of Mazek.

 Before Isaac was conceived, Abraham had taken a second wife, Keturah.
 Her firstborn son was Joktan (Yaqtan).
 He was never a potential heir for Abraham, however.
-The firstborn son of the cousin bride was named after the cousin bride's father as this son would serve as a sort of prime minister in the kingdom of his maternal grandfather.
+The firstborn son of the cousin bride was named after his maternal grandfather as he would serve as a high official in that grandfather's territory.

-Related reading: The Barren and Grieving Rejoice!; The Calling of Abraham; Abraham's Sons; Abraham's Firstborn Son; Abraham's Concubines; Cousin Brides and their Ruler Sons; Answers to More Questions
+Related reading: Abraham's Two Concubines; Concubinage Among the Hebrew; The Barren and Grieving Rejoice!; The Calling of Abraham; Abraham's Sons; Abraham's Firstborn Son; Cousin Brides and their Ruler Sons; Hebrew Rulers With Two Wives